Dawichi/cloud-app/README.md

 #### Prod - Backend

 On main directory you will find a `/sample.env` file.
-Follow the instructions there to configure the `HOME_CLOUD_STORAGE`.
+Follow the instructions there to configure the `MYCLOUDAPP_STORAGE`.
 After that, execute the following for start the backend server:

 ```bash
 npm start    # executes backend on normal mode